By Casey Reid 1 min read

 How Does the Progressive Jackpot Affect Strategy?

-Many Ultimate Texas Hold'em tables feature progressive jackpots for specific hands, often a royal flush.
+Many Ultimate Texas Hold'em tables feature progressive jackpots for specific hands, often a Royal Flush.
 These jackpots can sometimes be worth thousands of pounds, giving players a compelling reason to chase rare hands.
 However, aiming exclusively for the jackpot often leads to suboptimal play.
 The key is balancing your standard strategy with opportunistic plays for the jackpot, such as occasionally making larger bets when the conditions are favourable.

 Can You Use Bluffing in Ultimate Texas Hold'em?